hcoles/pitest-site/pages/java_mutation_testing_systems.markdown

 * Annotated Source (**AS**) - original or mutated source file is annotated with results

 These formats are largely for human consumption.
-The tools may also produce results in a structured format (**SF**) suitable to be read and manipulated by other tools, eg XML, RDMS etc.
+The tools may also produce results in a structured format (**SF**) suitable to be read and manipulated by other tools, e.g. XML, RDMS etc.

 ## Summary Of Mutation Testing Systems